KimikaTeorikoa/python-notes-tccm/contents/setup.md

 a web browser window will pop up.
 It will look something like this
 ![jupyter](https://jupyter-notebook.readthedocs.io/en/latest/_images/notebook-running-code.png)
 Then, you will be able to run code in *cells*, very much like in your IPython session.
-In fact, an IPython kernel is running in the terminal you used.
+In fact, an IPython kernel is running under the hood, in the terminal you used.
 You can save sessions using the `.ipynb` extension.

-If you know a more traditional programming language like Fortran, C or C++, this may feel surprising.
+If you know a more traditional programming language like Fortran, C or C++, this flexibility may feel a bit surprising.
+And we are only beginning to see possible ways to use Python.
+You will find that depending on your application, one of the options above to run Python will feel more appropriate.
+For example, if you want to run a script in a supercomputing facility, you are likely going to run the program on the terminal.
+Instead, if you are using Python to do some exploratory data analysis, a Python notebook will surely be preferable.

-## Python Documentation